-ProtoSounds® has been programmed to sound the horn in neutral).
+ProtoSounds has been programmed to sound the horn in neutral).
 Turn the throttle off and then on again to "Lock-In" your selection.
-Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
-To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.
+Now, whenever you are in neutral, you can blow the horn with the transformer whistle

-Note: When "Whistle In Neutral" is set, the bell will only operate with a separate bell button and the horn will not sound in neutral if the transformer throttle setting is over 11 volts.
-At 11 volts or higher, ProtoSounds® may arm the coil coupler for operation whenever the whistle button is pressed and the engine is in neutral.
+Note: When "Horn In Neutral" is set, the bell will only operate with a separate bell button and the horn will not sound in neutral if the transformer throttle setting is over 11 volts.
+At 11 volts or higher, ProtoSounds may arm the coil coupler for operation whenever the whistle button is pressed and the engine is in neutral.